The Driver

 The Driver is a 1978 American neo-noir crime thriller film written and directed by Walter Hill, and starring Ryan O'Neal, Bruce Dern and Isabelle Adjani.
-The film featured only unnamed characters, and follows a getaway driver for robberies whose exceptional talent has prevented him being caught.
-A detective promises pardons to a gang if they help catch him in a set-up robbery.
+The film features only unnamed characters, and follows a getaway driver for robberies (O'Neal) whose exceptional talent has prevented him being caught.
+A detective determined to apprehend him (Dern) promises pardons to a gang if they help catch him in a set-up robbery.

 20th Century Fox released The Driver on July 28, 1978.
 The film was a box office disappointment in the United States but performed better overseas.
-Despite initial negative reviews it has become one of Hill's most popular films, and received more positive critical reception in later years.
-Directors Quentin Tarantino, Nicolas Winding Refn and Edgar Wright have cited The Driver as a major influence.
+Despite initial negative reviews it has become one of Hill's most popular films, and received more positive critical reception and a cult following in later years.
+Directors Quentin Tarantino, Nicolas Winding Refn and Edgar Wright have all cited its influence.

 Plot

 The Driver steals cars for use as getaway vehicles in robberies around Los Angeles.
 He is known among criminals for his high skill and his high price, and is notorious among the police, particularly for The Detective who is obsessed with capturing The Driver whom he calls "Cowboy".

 The Driver pulls a job at a casino where his co-conspirators are late and he is seen by The Player.
 The Detective asks her to identify The Driver, but she denies seeing him.
 The Driver comes to The Player's apartment to pay her.
 They are interrupted by The Detective, who threatens The Player and alludes to her criminal history.

 The Detective sets up an illegal sting.
 He offers three arrested criminals – Glasses, Teeth and their driver, Fingers – a deal: hire The Driver for a bank heist and deliver him to the police; in return, they will go free.
 They seek The Driver via The Connection, his middleman and fence.
 The Driver initially refuses to work with the men due to his dislike of guns, but agrees to meet with them.
 When his driving skill is questioned, he systematically wrecks the criminals' car in a display of his prowess, and tells the gang he will not work with them.
 Later, Teeth visits The Driver to ask him again to join them, eventually threatening him with a gun.
 The Driver challenges Teeth to shoot, before beating him down.
 The Detective taunts The Driver at his rented room and challenges him to a 'game'.
 Despite being aware it is a set up, The Driver agrees to take part in the job on the conditions that his fee is doubled and Teeth is not involved.